 If someone wants to exchange letters with an inmate, they should make sure their envelope has the inmate’s name, DOC number, and appropriate institution address.
 Every mail piece is inspected and monitored by prison personnel.

-Vital Records – Oklahoma
+Vital Records in OK

 Vital records in Oklahoma include birth certificates, divorce certificates, adoption records, death certificates, marriage certificates, birth heirloom certificates, and genealogy reports.
 This part of the article concentrates on birth certificates, death certificates, divorce certificates, and marriage certificates.